 About 35 millions nematodes, 10,578 microarthropods and 48,773 macroinvertebrates were extracted or collected.
-We identified 15 500 nematodes (223 in average per site) belonging to 49 families.
-The spider community comprised 226 species across 25 families, with Linyphiidae (85 species), Lycosidae (37 species), and Gnaphosidae (32 species) being the most represented.
+A total of 15 500 nematodes individuals (223 in average per site) were identified to family level, belonging to 49 families.
+The spider community comprised 226 species across 25 families, with Linyphiidae (85 species), Lycosidae (37 species), and Gnaphosidae (32 species) being the most represented families.
 A total of 229 Coleoptera species were recorded, spanning at least 27 families, with Carabidae dominating (128 species).
 Collembola diversity included 51 species from 15 families, mainly Isotomidae (12 species) and Hypogastruridae (10 species).
 From the pitfall, we identified at least 35 earthworm species from two families, predominantly Lumbricidae (34 species).
-As the identification from hand-soring and mustard is only completed at 90%, these results are not integrated in the analysis.
+As the identification from hand-sorting and mustard is only completed at 90%, these results are not integrated in the analysis.
 Diplopoda were represented by 27 species across nine families, primarily Julidae (9 species), while Isopoda included 21 species from eight families, with Armadillidiidae (6 species) being the most abundant.
 Among Hymenoptera, only ants (Formicidae) were identified to the species levels, with a total number of 50 species recorded.
 The species list is available in Annex A.